HPE exec discusses how AI is transforming storage

 When automation is not available, specific recommendations can be delivered through support case automation.
 This frees IT staff from a lot of the manual work required to identify the causes of system glitches and eliminates the guesswork in managing the infrastructure.

-Bendigo Telco, a leading Australian telecommunications provider, has recently implemented AI technology in its data centre operations to support its growth ambitions and the storage needs of its customers.
+Bendigo Telco, a leading Australian telecommunications provider, has recently implemented AI technology in its data center operations to support its growth ambitions and the storage needs of its customers.

-Bendigo Telco was able to reduce its datacentre by 3.5 racks, whilst increasing the capacity fourfold to 1.2 petabytes resulting in reduced physical space and electricity requirements.
+Bendigo Telco was able to reduce its data center by 3.5 racks, whilst increasing the capacity fourfold to 1.2 petabytes resulting in reduced physical space and electricity requirements.

-Draper continued, “We set up a holistic storage strategy across multiple data centres whilst having a single viewing plane.
-This gave us visibility of what was happening at any one time across the storage architecture.”
+Draper continued, “We set up a holistic storage strategy across multiple data centers whilst having a single viewing plane.
+This gave us visibility of what was happening at any one time across the storage architecture.

-By putting AI at the heart of data centre infrastructure management, organisations will be able to predict, prevent and resolve issues faster than ever before.
+By putting AI at the heart of data center infrastructure management, organisations will be able to predict, prevent and resolve issues faster than ever before.

 This can drive significant efficiency gains and operational improvements, while making the infrastructure smarter and more reliable.